Healthcare Expenses You Can Deduct on Your Tax Return

 When filing taxes, you are eligible to deduct 100% of qualified medical expenses that exceed 7.5% of your adjusted gross income when you itemize your deductions.
 If your family’s 2022 medical expenses were high and you choose to itemize deductions, this could put you at an advantage.

-To benefit from health care deductions, your total itemized deductions —medical expenses, state and local taxes, home mortgage interest and charitable contributions — must be greater than the standard deduction (which ranges from $12,950 for a single person to $25,900 for a married couple filing jointly).
+To benefit from health care deductions, your total itemized deductions —medical expenses, state and local taxes, home mortgage interest and charitable contributions — must be greater than the standard deduction (which in 2022, ranged from $12,950 for a single person to $25,900 for a married couple filing jointly).
 For most people, taking the standard deduction may be the better choice.
+View current year standard deduction amount.

 If you do itemize your deductions, be sure to include any and all qualified expenses and your mileage.
 Here’s the IRS list again of what you can claim as deductions.